czFIRE/Rust_Organisation_App/design/database/erd.md

 - AssociationType { 'Sponsor', 'Organizer', 'Other' } -> Denotes the type of association that a company has with an event.
 - EmploymentType { 'DPP', 'DPC', 'HPP' } -> Denotes the type of employment an employee may have with a company.
 - EmployeeLevel { 'Basic', 'Manager', 'Upper Manager' } -> Denotes whether the employee has managerial responsibilities / privileges within a company, or not.
 The Upper Manager role represents the overall responsible person (people) that take care of the company in the system.
-- StaffLevel { 'Basic', 'Organizer' } -> Denotes whether the employee has additional (organizer) privileges within a given event.
+- EventRole { 'Basic', 'Organizer' } -> Denotes whether the employee has additional (organizer) privileges within a given event.
 - UserStatus { 'available', 'unavailable' } -> Denotes the availability of a user in terms of employment and task opportunities.
 - AssignmentStatus { 'pending', 'accepted', 'rejected' } -> Denotes the status of a staff request to work on a task.
 - AcceptanceStatus { 'pending', 'accepted', 'rejected' } -> Denotes the status of an employee's request to work on an event./